Contents

 AI Use cases in Manufacturing | Saxon AI

-Why is AI crucial for Modern Manufacturing?
+Why use AI in Manufacturing?

-A few AI Use Cases in Manufacturing
+Top 10 AI Use Cases in Manufacturing

-1. AI for supply chain
+1. AI in supply chain management

 Manufacturers can leverage AI-enabled systems to assess different scenarios in the supply chain to impact time, cost, and revenue.
 With AI, you can predict the optimal routes for delivery, track human performance in real-time, predict delivery times with historical data and append traffic and weather reports for better route planning.
 All this is about product delivery to the end customers.